Bedrock-OSS/regolith-filters/gametests/readme.md

 ```

 ## Changelog
+### 1.7.1
+ - Improved cleaning the path of the source file.
 ### 1.7.0
  - Added `injectSourceMapping` setting, that injects source mapping into a compiled script file.
 Requires debugBuild to be enabled.
 The default value is `false`.
  - Updated list of modules in the schema.